lens-protocol/momoka/README.md

 <img src="./images/tech-comparison.jpg" />

-The reason momoka security is medium and not high is because in theory a submitter could refuse to process transactions from certain users even though validators could do this as well as we only have 1 for now the fix is more.
+The reason momoka security is medium and not high is that in theory a submitter could refuse to process transactions from certain users even though validators could do this as well as we only have 1 for now the fix is more.
 As we increase more submitters this comes down, also the bad submitters could in theory flood the system without any slashing mechanism.
 This is a problem that will be solved in the future.

 We'd like to emphasize that while using Momoka, you can enjoy the benefits of finality, scalability, and cost-effectiveness.
 However, there is a slight tradeoff in terms of security, especially until we have many verifiers and submitters in the network.
 This is similar to what would happen to Ethereum's security if it lost all its validators.
 It's a tradeoff we're willing to make for now during our beta phase.
 We firmly believe that the advantages of the DA outweigh the disadvantages, even though we cannot start fully decentralized.
 Nevertheless, we're committed to working towards that goal with momoka.